How to Find Nursing Assistants:

 You'll also want to make sure that your post is picked up by Google for Jobs, allowing it to show up in search results.
 This can greatly increase the number of people who see your job.
 You can get it picked up by Google by having someone properly format it on your website, or by using a service that creates a properly formatted jobs page for you automatically.

 Depending on the number of qualified applications you receive through general job boards, you may also want to post to sites specific to the healthcare and nursing industry.
-While most of these will require you to pay for posts, such as CareerVitals, NurseRecruiter, or Nurse.com, others, like NursingJobs.com, are free to use.
+Most of these will require you to pay for posts, such as CareerVitals, NurseRecruiter, or Nurse.com Job Board.

 Before you invest too much time by conducting background checks and scheduling phone interviews, you'll want to screen your applicants and filter out unqualified candidates.
 You can do this by sending a short email asking a few basic questions to verify key details, such as: